Hank Aaron, former MLB home run king, dead at 86

 He finished his illustrious career with 755 home runs and more than 2,000 RBI -- both records at the time

-Hank Aaron, one of the baseball’s all-time great home run hitters, has died.
+Hank Aaron, one of baseball’s all-time great home run hitters, has died.
 He was 86.

 CBS 46 and FOX 5 Atlanta were among those that first reported Aaron's death Friday.
 His daughter told WSB-TV of her father's passing.
 His cause of death was unclear.